jep-project/jep-cmake/README.md

     *.cmake,CMakeLists.txt:
     jep-cmake

-Currently `jep-cmake` does not yet take any command line arguments.
+Currently `jep-cmake` does not take any command line arguments.